StevenTammen/bibledocs.org/content/prayer-list.md

 * For this ministry, BibleDocs, and my own dedication and focus.
 * For [Ichthys](https://ichthys.com/) and Dr. Robert Luginbill
 * For [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg/playlists) and Curt Omo
-* For [Bible Crash Course](https://www.youtube.com/channel/UChhe0vK1hz8bxzcphHWpFmg/featured) and Will Rieke
+* For the ministries of Bartek, Odii, Jordan, and Will
+* For our brothers and sisters who are presently engaging in ministry overseas (or have a recurring focus on such): [Evan and Jodi in Germany](https://evanandjodi.wordpress.com/), Justin in Taiwan, Garrett in Scotland, [Sandy and Finn (and others) in China](https://www.evergreenchina.net/press/history/), Ruth and Jeff in Indonesia, and others.
-* For our other brothers and sisters preparing for and engaging in ministry: Bartek, Bartek's father, Alex, Christian, Odii, Jordan, Abby, Peter, Garrett, other Garrett, Ryan, and others.
+* For our other brothers and sisters preparing for and engaging in ministry: Bartek's father, Alex, Christian, Abby, Peter, other Garrett, Ryan, and others.

 ### Health

-* For the health and comfort of Carol, and for her caretakers.
+* For the health and comfort of C., and for her caretakers.
-* For Guy's cancer, that God would work and overcome the unfavorable prognosis, if possible.
+* For G.'s cancer, that God would work and overcome the unfavorable prognosis, if possible.
-* For Glen's son's hospitalization after an injury and subsequent infection during special forces wilderness training.

 ### Safety

-* For the safety of Odii and his fiancee in their dangerous living circumstances.
+* For the safety of Odii and his fiancée in their occasionally dangerous and unstable living circumstances.
-* For the safety of our Christian brothers and sisters around the world who presently find themselves affected in whatever way by violent protests, riots, and general civil unrest.

 ### School and work

-* For Sarah and Sylvia in their programs of study and academic circumstances.
+* For S. and S. in their programs of study and academic circumstances.
 * For Odii's employment in freelance writing.
-That opportunities would work out and complete financial provision from self-employment would eventually be reached.
+That opportunities would work out and financial provision from this self-employment would increase.
-* For wisdom and guidance for Jordan, in terms of what he is supposed to do. **Also for success in obtaining a workable job.**
+* For Jordan's upcoming job interview and potential move.
+That a job offer would come, and that housing would work out thereafter.

 ### Other